This post contains affiliate links. Learn what the means, here.

 - 1 tbsp carob powder (cocoa powder works too if not AIP)

 - Fold in the remainder of the ingredients and stir well until evenly combined.
-Add more water if too thick.
+Add water or coconut milk if the mixture is too thick to stir thick.

 - Place in the refrigerator for at least an hour, or in the freezer if you plan to travel with them.
 Store the extra’s in the fridge… if you can hold back from eating them all and actually have extra’s 😉